Self-denial is core to the Christian experience. This is, in fact, the prerequisite Jesus gave to following Him:

 Then he said to them all, “If anyone wants to follow after me, let him deny himself, take up his cross daily, and follow me.
 For whoever wants to save his life will lose it, but whoever loses his life because of me will save it (Luke 9:23-24).

 Dietrich Bonhoeffer famously once wrote that when Christ calls a man, He bids him to come and die.
-This is the way you follow Jesus – whether you’re young or old, rich or poor, educated or not.
+That’s what the imagery of taking up your cross means – it’s about death to our selves.
+And notice that Jesus makes no qualifications about this – “he said to them all…” This is the way you follow Jesus – whether you’re young or old, rich or poor, educated or not.
 Fundamentally, when we follow Jesus, we walk the road of self-denial.
-It’s true for us – and it’s true for our children.

 There is a certain irony here for the Christian, because Jesus doesn’t want us to lose our lives.
 At least not ultimately.
 He wants us to save our lives.
 But He knows that the only way to truly save our lives is to first lose them.
 Jesus is not anti-personal fulfillment.
 He is not saying that self-denial is the end; He’s saying that it’s the beginning.
 He just knows that true fulfillment only comes on the other side of self-denial.

 Christians must be the people that are constantly losing their lives, in big and small ways, for the sake of Jesus and the gospel.
 And as they are, they are finding their lives in Jesus.
 But the opposite is also true – that we might spend our days trying to save our lives only to find ourselves losing them in the end.

 What, then, are some of the more subtle ways that we might be trying to save our lives only to end up losing them?
 Let me propose three:

 1. The way of self-protection.